 Another new event set to take place at the end of August is bound to be a serene and beautiful night perfect for family bonding, date night or a solo spiritual moment of reflection.
 The Edmonton Water Lantern Festival will be a gathering of thousands of faces at Rundle Park to enjoy food, music and the glow of tiki torches before setting the lanterns adrift in a celebration of life.
 Even better is that the project has a commitment to the environment, with a dedication to leaving the community cleaner than when they arrive.

 While the number of warm summer days may be fleeting, the wide array of experiences to soak up are endless.
-From a refreshing patio cocktail and counting stars in the sky, to a river valley run and bluesy notes lingering in the air, the diversity of events in Edmonton is a true reflection of a city rooted in tradition, passion and creative expression.
+From a refreshing patio cocktail and counting stars in the sky, to a river valley run and bluesy notes lingering in the air, the diversity of events included to enjoy the Best Summer Activities in Edmonton is a true reflection of a city rooted in tradition, passion and creative expression.
 Take the time to explore.
 Discover a hidden gem, a delectable stop, a treasured band, a completely different view.
 Change up your summer and enhance your perspective on this incredible capital city called Edmonton.

 Cheers to summer,